Directions 941-637-0077

 Grants

-The Spring 2025 Grant application cycle is now closed.
-Stay tuned for information on recipients in May 2025!
+The Fall 2025 Grant application cycle is now closed.
+Stay tuned for info on recipients in December 2025!

 Grantees will be determined based on organizational strength in finances, leadership, and programs.